jbroadway/docs/docs/2022.1/studio/how-tos/recording-and-live-streaming/how-to-live-stream-from-flipside-studio.md

 **Step 6.** Adjust the window capture area so that Flipside Studio's camera output properly fills the window capture area.

 ## Live streaming

+After completing the one-time steps above, here are the steps you can use to start a new live stream from Flipside Studio.

 **Step 1.** Press the menu button on either controller and choose **Camera Switcher** from the main menu.